 A small claims court case needs to be filed within four to five years regarding the return of a security deposit, depending on whether the agreement was written or oral.

 Our experienced, dedicated attorneys at Golden Key Law know how to dispute unreasonable landlord damage charges.
 We believe in tenants’ rights and fight hard for our clients.
 So, in addition to the security deposit you are legally owed, you can also file for damages for court costs and reasonable attorney fees.
-Schedule a free consultation now!
+Schedule a consultation now!

 *Disclaimer: There is a fee associated with real estate related consultations